 Contract assets are rights to consideration in exchange for goods or services that we have transferred to a customer when that right is conditional on something other than the passage of time.
-The majority of our contract assets represent unbilled amounts related to professional services.
+The majority of our contract assets represent unbilled amounts related to products and professional services.
 We expect billing and collection of our contract assets to occur within the next twelve months.
 We receive payments from customers based upon contractual billing schedules and accounts receivable are recorded when the right to consideration becomes unconditional.
 Contract liabilities represent consideration received or consideration which is unconditionally due from customers prior to transferring goods or services to the customer under the terms of the contract.

-Revenue recognized from amounts included in contract liabilities at the beginning of the period was \$37.0 million and \$33.1 million during fiscal 2020 and 2019.
-During fiscal 2020 and 2019, we transferred from contract assets at the beginning of the period, \$2.8 million and \$4.6 million, respectively, to accounts receivable because the right to the transaction became unconditional.
+Revenue recognized from amounts included in contract liabilities at the beginning of the period was \$40.9 million and \$37.0 million during fiscal 2021 and 2020.
+During fiscal 2021 and 2020, we transferred from contract assets at the beginning of the period, \$2.0 million and \$2.8 million, respectively, to accounts receivable because the right to the transaction became unconditional.

 Our arrangements are for a period of one year or less.
-As a result, unsatisfied performance obligations as of March 31, 2020 are expected to be satisfied and the allocated transaction price recognized in revenue within a period of 12 months or less.
+As a result, unsatisfied performance obligations as of March 31, 2021 are expected to be satisfied and the allocated transaction price recognized in revenue within a period of 12 months or less.